Rakurri/rakurri-brush-set-for-krita/README.md

 5. Move the “Rakurri_Brushset_V1.0” from “Inactive Bundles” to Active Bundles!
 (And make sure Krita’s “Krita_4_Default_Resources” is also in the left pane!)
 6. Press “OK”!

-TILT SUPPORT/IF BRUSHES DON'T WORK AS IN THE VIDEO Most of my brushes are based on tilt support, because that is a feature I really enjoy using!
+TILT SUPPORT/IF BRUSHES DON'T WORK AS IN THE VIDEO:
+Most of my brushes are based on tilt support, because that is a feature I really enjoy using!
 The negative side of this, is that they won’t work well on some tablets and screen devices that does not support it!
 But there is a way to make them work!
 Here is a quick tutorial on how to convert the brushes to work decent without having tilt support: